 This is one of those tourist activities that you simply have to do, for nothing quite beats cruising Havana’s streets in a classic car.
-Tours can be booked through a hotel or an agent, or you can simply find a car on the streets; they generally line up near the main tourist sights.
+You can book your “cruise” through a hotel or an agent, or you can simply find a car on the streets.
+They generally line up near the main tourist sights.
 Pick which one you like best!

 Most classic car rides head out of Old Havana (into the districts of Vedado and Central Havana) and follow a similar route; along the Malecón, Havana’s wide, coastal road, past the Hotel Nacional (where the largest ever Mafia summit was once held) and towards John Lennon Park.
 Ask your driver to finish the tour at Paladar La Guarida, our favourite restaurant in Havana (see below!)

 Classic Car tours cost around $30 per car (including driver) per hour.
 Watch this video for a quick drive around Havana in a 1951 Chevy:

 Activity 3: Get Literary at Ernest Hemingway’s Home